EconomicSL/commons-sandbox/README.md

 ### Install Activator

-Once your JDK has been installed, then you can download and install Play.
-Mac, Linux, and Windows users can [download](https://www.playframework.com/download) Play (and its dependencies) direct from the website.
-Additionally, Mac users can install the Play framework (and dependencies) via Homebrew (assuming of course that you have installed [Homebrew](http://brew.sh/)) using the following command in a terminal:
+Once you have installed JDK 8, then you can download and install [Typesafe Activator](https://www.typesafe.com/community/core-tools/activator-and-sbt).
+Activator includes the sbt build tool, a quick-start GUI, and a catalog of template applications.
+Mac users can install the Activator via Homebrew (assuming of course that you have installed [Homebrew](http://brew.sh/)) using the following command in a terminal to install Activator.

     $ brew install activator

 ## Code coverage
-The project uses the [sbt-scoverage](https://github.com/scoverage/sbt-scoverage) plugin to generate test coverage statistics.
-To run the tests with coverage enabled simply run the following command in a terminal from the project root directory:
+Out project uses the [sbt-scoverage](https://github.com/scoverage/sbt-scoverage) plugin to generate test coverage statistics.
+To run all tests with coverage enabled simply run the following command in a terminal from the project root directory.

     $ sbt clean coverage test